MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/deploy-java-liberty-app.md

 ### Connect to your AKS on Azure Stack HCI cluster

 To manage a Kubernetes cluster, you use [kubectl](https://kubernetes.io/docs/reference/kubectl/overview/), the Kubernetes command-line client.
-Once installed, on Windows, kubectl can be run from the CMD prompt, PowerShell console, Git Bash etc.
+Once installed, on Windows, kubectl can be run from the CMD prompt, PowerShell console, and Git Bash.

 As one of the pre-requisites, you should have configured your local `kubectl` environment to point to your AKS on Azure Stack HCI cluster.
 You can use the [Get-AksHciCredential](get-akshcicredential.md) PowerShell command to access your cluster using `kubectl`: